Nameless Rumia's Wiki

 Freedom Caucus Far-right

-Hopefully, this should clear up confusion on why the two parties are often given a hornet's colors, instead of the tacky red–blue dichotomy, and allow for deeper analysis and criticisms of the two.
-For example, the DNC chair in the 2016 primaries was an NDC-affiliated official, who only stepped down as the primaries concluded and the infamous DNC email leak exposed a massive bias against Sanders.
+Hopefully, this clears up some confusion on why the parties are hornet-colored internationally, instead of that tacky red–blue dichotomy, and allow for deeper analysis and criticisms of the congressional makeup.
+Some positions of note are the DNC chair and its role in the 2016 primaries, as an NDC-affiliated official sent a controversial leaked memo that severely undermined the 2016 campaign for Sanders.

 Foreign policies

-There are several factors to consider when asking why the United States has an aggressive foreign policy, starting with lobbying and iron triangles.
-From here, one may find the military–industrial complex, enabling war profiteering as always, or interest groups like AIPAC.
-As it stands, both major parties are oddly willing to plunge the nation into war, regardless of how the nation feels.
+There are several factors to consider when questioning the United States's aggressive foreign policy, starting with lobbying and iron triangles.
+This will bring you to the military–industrial complex, encouraging war profiteering, or questionable interest groups like AIPAC.
+As it stands, both major parties are willing to throw the nation into unnecessary wars, regardless of how the nation feels.11)

-For crude generalizations: the Republican Party is anti-China, less anti-Russia,12) and pro-Israel,13)14) while the Democratic Party is anti-Russia, less anti-China,15) and is divided on Israel16)17) despite the youth's sympathy for Palestine.18) This last bit does signal progressive gains, but they lack the numbers and funding to actually stand up against significant foreign interference through the Zionist lobby.19)20)21)22)
+For a crude generalization: the Republican Party is anti-China, less anti-Russia,12) and pro-Israel,13)14) while the Democratic Party is anti-Russia, less anti-China,15) and is split on Israel16)17) despite the sympathy for Palestine.18) This last bit does signal some 'progressive' gains, but again, they lack the numbers and funding to actually stand up against significant foreign interference through the Zionist lobby.19)20)21)22)

 General perspectives

-An optimist may hope that progressive-led entryism into the Democratic Party will empower the left, like a long march through the institutions, but they must maintain this resolve as incremental change23) often takes generations,24) except you'd have to block out bourgeois democracy's flaws and foreign policy, while hoping no collapse, purge, or gridlock occurs.
-Alternatively, get organized.
+An optimist may hope that progressive-led entryism into the Democratic Party will empower the left, like a long march through the institutions, but this is a difficult resolve to maintain since incremental change23) takes generations,24) then you'd have to block out bourgeois democracy's flaws, foreign policies, and hope no collapse, purge, or gridlock occurs.
+I don't know, get organized?

-On the other hand, a conservative is more interested in short-sighted solutions that might 'fix' their issues,26) but their definition of an issue ranges from a misguided idea of the economy27) to arbitrary issues that get raised by fear-mongering commercials and national media outlets.28) You know what really matters right now?
-Not that, but the fluctuating cost of lettuce and eggs.
+On the other hand, a conservative may be more interested in short-sighted solutions that 'fixes' their issue,26) but their idea of an 'issue' ranges from a misguided idea of 'the economy'27) to outright fearmongering from commercials or media outlets.28) You know what really matters?
+The fluctuating cost of lettuce and eggs?
+Your stock portfolio?29) One might say job security, but the oligarchs says otherwise.30)

 Notes

-• Before we dive into modern politics, let's pause to discuss what the conservatives do:
+• Before we dive into modern politics, let's pause to discuss what the conservatives actually do:

-• Presidential candidates usually select a vice president that draws in more voters to balance out their ticket, like yin and yang, but don't let brand recognition or nostalgia blind you into assuming that a former vice president shares the ideas of the president they served under.
-I mean, Biden, really?
-The moderate counter to Obama's perceived progressivism in 2008?29) What was the plan?30)
+• Most presidential candidates tactically select a vice president to draw in voters, balancing their ticket, but don't let brand recognition or nostalgia blind you into thinking former vice presidents make a 'good' president or share the ideas of whoever they served under.
+This almost never works out.

 • If you managed to read all of this: Congratulations!
 However, please do not ask about this word vomit because I'd rather forget that I even wrote it.
 This article isn't meant to be advice, just a collection of things for political newcomers from the perspective of an old fuck who been through the cycles before, perhaps as a way to leave an impact and ward off the cynicism or doomerism.